mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 Last year, *The New Yorker* published ["The Plague Year"](https://www.newyorker.com/magazine/2021/01/04/the-plague-year), a very long piece by Lawrence Wright about the U.S. response to the coronavirus pandemic.
 Which made me wonder: Is this the longest *New Yorker* article since I started reading the magazine in 2009?
 When was the last time the magazine ran an article this long?
 What are some other long articles from the magazine?
 The answers are: Yes, 2004, and the following list.

-*(Programming notes: Articles have got shorter over time, so the word count needed to get on this list has reduced as we get nearer to now.
-The list back to 1980 is, I hope, pretty complete; before then it is likely extremely incomplete, and should be seen as a taster of some long articles rather than a complete list.
-Word counts for properly digitised articles are given to the nearest thousand words; word counts for other articles are roughly estimated from the page count in the magazine; I hope these might be often accurate to within 10%.
-Sometimes the distinction between "an article" and "a series of articles" is unclear, so I made a knee-jerk decision.
-Sorry for making such a boring list.)*
+*(Programming notes: Articles have got shorter over time, so the word count needed to get on this list reduces as we get nearer to now.
+The list back to 1981 is, I hope, pretty complete; before then it is likely extremely incomplete, and should be seen as a taster of some long articles rather than a complete list.
+Word counts for properly digitised articles are given to the nearest thousand words; word counts for other articles are roughly estimated from the page count in the magazine; I hope these might often be accurate to within 10%.
+Sometimes the distinction between "an article" and "a series of articles" is unclear, so I made a knee-jerk decision.)*

-## Remnick editorship (1998–)
+## David Remnick editorship (1998–)

-*Articles over 22k words:*

 **[The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) by Lawrence Wright** (2021, 29k words) On the coronavirus pandemic.
-Expanded into a book of the same title.
+Expanded into the book of the same title.

 **[Man Without a Country](https://www.newyorker.com/magazine/2017/08/21/julian-assange-a-man-without-a-country) by Raffi Khatchadourian** (2017, 22k words) A profile of Julian Assange.